acaglayan/CNN_randRNN/README.md

 ```
 python main.py
 ```
 This will train/test SVM for every 7 layers.
-You may want to make levels other than that of optimum ones to the comment line.
+You may want to make levels other than that of optimum ones to the comment lines.

 #### Run Individual Steps
 To run individual steps:<br/>